faster-rs/faster-rs/README.md

 }
 ```

-## Out-of-the-box implementations of `FasterValue`
+## Out-of-the-box implementations of `FasterRmw`
-Several types already implement `FasterValue` along with providing Read-Modify-Write logic.
+Several types already implement `FasterRmw` along with providing Read-Modify-Write logic.
 The implementations can be found in `src/impls.rs` but their RMW logic is summarised here:
 * Numeric types use addition
 * Bools and Chars replace old value for new value
-* Strings and Vectors append new values (use an `upsert` to replace entire value)

 ## Checkpoint and Recovery
 FASTER's fault tolerance is provided by [Concurrent Prefix Recovery](https://www.microsoft.com/en-us/research/uploads/prod/2019/01/cpr-sigmod19.pdf) (CPR).
 It provides the following semantics: